 I need to learn to avoid trailers (or at least those like the Man Of Steel type.
 Where there’s about 3-5 different ones and show the entire movie (or like with Man of Steel the first half of the movie.
 Another thing those who make the trailers need to learn NOT to put the best part of the entire movie in it.
-(Like Neighbors & the air bags. ) The commercial was over player, yes still funny when watching the movie but sadly not magical.
+(Like The Neighbors with the airbag gag) The commercial was overplayed, yes still funny when watching the movie but sadly not magical.

 I have learned (thanks to Thor and how excited I was to learn Chris Hemsworth would play my God) I try not to get too hyped up for a movie.
 I’ll watch a comic-con premier and then try my best to wait when they start showing them during commercial breaks.

 Am I the only person who actively avoids movie trailers?